Probing internal dissipative processes of neutron stars with gravitational waves during the inspiral of neutron star binaries: Introduction

-We introduce a new ``dissipative'' tidal deformability parameter that characterizes the leading-order viscous correction to the gravitational-wave phase.
-This dissipative tidal deformability parameter has yet to be self-consistently calculated for relativistic stars.
-Nevertheless, we provide an order-of-magnitude estimate of its value, which leads us to conclude that physically plausible values of dissipative (viscous) effects could potentially be constrained with current gravitational-wave ground-based detectors.
-Finally, we show that there are no viscous corrections to the tidal Love number itself.
+Finally, we show that there are no dissipative corrections to the tidal Love number itself.
 Thus, the measurement of two tidal deformability parameters--one which enters at 4PN and one which enters at 5PN in the gravitational-wave phase--characterizes the dominant dissipative and equilibrium properties of matter at supra-nuclear densities inside neutron stars.

 The remainder of the paper presents the detailed derivation that leads to the conclusions summarized above, and is organized as follows.
 We introduce an effective point particle action in Sec.~\ref{sec:effective-point-particle}, where we show that out-of-equilibrium effects enter the relativistic equations of motion at 6.5 PN order.
 We then specialize to the Newtonian dynamics of two objects in Sec.~\ref{sec:viscosity-PN-order-phase}, where we derive the Newtonian equations of motion, and then derive the quadrupolar gravitational radiation emitted from the binary within the adiabatic, quadrupolar approximation.
 In Sec.~\ref{sec:regime-of-applicability} we turn to the self-consistency of the approximations we made in deriving the gravitational-wave phase in Sec.~\ref{sec:viscosity-PN-order-phase} and present results from a Fisher analysis.
 In Sec.~\ref{sec:no-out-of-equlibrium-contribution-tidal-love}, we demonstrate that there are no out-of-equilibrium contributions to the tidal Love number.
 We conclude and point to future research in Sec.~\ref{sec:conclusions}.
 The appendices review our notation, and include more details of the fluid models we use in Sec.~\ref{sec:no-out-of-equlibrium-contribution-tidal-love}.
 Our notation for fluid variables follows~\cite{Rezzolla-Book}.